 meqaris --set mail_server --value 127.0.0.1

-To set the value to NULL
+To set the value to NULL (which is NOT

 the same as an empty string), run just